 After creating the artwork, talk to the kids about litter and the effects it has on our local marine and wild life - you could read the EcoMarines book that tell the story of Eco-Ranger Sarah!
 Ask the kids to try to ensure these litter items do not end up in bins or around the centre.

 Display your artwork somewhere in your centre!
-Take a photo of this Waste Warrior display and send it in to us!
+Take a photo of this Waste Warrior display and submit it below!
 Your centre could go in the draw to win a special prize!

 CHALLENGE: CONTAINERS FOR CHANGE